The Complete Guide to Measuring Your Pet's Collar Size

 Flat Leather Collars

-Our flat leather collars from the Designers Collars and Leashes collection are versatile everyday wear.
-Measure as described above, and always use the center buckle hole for the most comfortable fit.
+Our flat leather collars from the Collars and Leashes collection are versatile everyday wear.
+Measure as described above, and always fasten on the center buckle hole for the most comfortable, balanced fit.
+Using the outermost or innermost hole means the collar isn't the right size — size up or down accordingly.

 Harness Sets

-For harness-style sets, you'll need two measurements: neck circumference and chest girth (around the widest part of the ribcage, just behind the front legs).
-Our High-End Collar & Harness Sets include both measurements in their product listings.
+For harness-style sets, you'll need two measurements: neck circumference and chest girth.
+Chest girth is the widest point around the ribcage, measured just behind the front legs.
+Keep the tape snug but with the same two-finger clearance as the neck.
+Our High-End Collar & Harness Sets include both measurements in their product listings — use both numbers to confirm the right fit.

 Collars for Cats

-Cat collars should always have a breakaway safety buckle.
-Measure your cat's neck and add 2 cm for comfort.
-Most adult cats wear an XS or S size.
-Browse our full collection for cat-appropriate options.
+Cat collars should always have a breakaway safety buckle to release under pressure if the collar catches on something.
+Measure your cat's neck at the base and add 2 cm for comfort.
+Most adult cats wear an XS (20–26 cm range).
+For kittens, measure first and revisit sizing every 4–6 weeks as they grow.
+Browse our full collection for cat-appropriate options with appropriate width and hardware.

 How to Check the Fit After Purchase